adstads1/3D-World/README.md

 ![](3dWorldScreenshot.PNG)

-The 3D world program has taught me:
+The 3D world program has taught me

 * The funamentals of 3D rendering
 * Mathematics to create 3D worlds such as Polar Coordinates in 3D, matrics, vertices e.c.t